stouffer/EvoGeoModules/manuscript/manuscript.md

 spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
-Most of these interactions are long-standing from a macroevolutionary point of view [@eklo11], explaining why interactions are distributed similarly across communities, either at the large [@jord03] or small [@stou07] scale.
-Although the evolutionary dynamics of interacting species pairs has been well described [@gand08], attempts to understand how these cascade up to generate the tremendous species diversity of both species and interactions characteristic of empirical communities have been inconclusive [@hemb14].
+Most of these interactions are long-standing from a macroevolutionary point of view [@eklo11], explaining why the way that interactions are distributed is so similar across communities, either at the large [@jord03] or small [@stou07] scale.
+This suggests that large and small scale structure results from evolutionary dynamics of speces.
+Although the evolutionary dynamics of interacting species pairs has been well described [@gand08], attempts to understand how these cascade up to generate the tremendous diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].

 Historically, coevolution in taxonomically diverse communities is quantified